yazgoo/umberwm/README.md

-yazgoowm is a minimalistic X window manager based on tinywm, inspired by qtile, and tailored for me (hence the name).
+a minimalistic X window manager based on tinywm, inspired by qtile.

 # Demo